cmpitg/cmpitg.github.com/_posts/2014-01-31-an-ideal-system-for-myself.md

 I have deep care for productivity and spend lots of time tweaking my environment.
 [UNIX-HATERS handbook](http://wayback.archive.org/web/20120120031001/http://m.simson.net/ugh.pdf)
-surely seeds some kind of rebellous thoughts in my mindset, which constantly reminds me of analyzing my workflow everyday.
+surely seeds some kind of rebellious thoughts in my mindset, which constantly reminds me of analyzing my workflow everyday.
 Recently, I've been playing around with Racket and note down the most common tasks I do regularly, which in turn encourages me to write [my ideal system page](/random/ideal-system/).